SindhuGanapathi/tradereportingengine/README.md

 The provided static Trade Events XML files are placed in the application under the path: src/main/resources/eventXML At the application startup, these XML events are parsed and stored in the h2 database, h2 is used for persistent storage.
 Rest Controller configures the HTTP request/response inorder to fetch the filtered list of trade events as per the requirement from H2 database.
-Criterias implemented are as follows using Java Streams and filter operations.
+Criterias/Requirements provided implemented using Java Streams and filter operations are as follows:
 1. (The seller_party is EMU_BANK and the premium_currency is AUD) or (the seller_party is BISON_BANK and the premium_currency is USD)
 2. The seller_party and buyer_party must not be anagrams
 Only events that match the above listed criteria should be reported when the REST End point http://localhost:8081/v1/tradeEvents/getFilteredData